memgraph/docs/docs/import-data/csv-import-tool.md

 Now, you can import the dataset using the CSV Import Tool.

-:::caution
+:::danger

 Your existing snapshot and WAL data will be considered obsolete, and Memgraph will load the new dataset.
+This means that all of your existing data will be lost and replaced with the newly imported data.

 :::

 Use the following command: